 Sunshine fills the small Hobbit-burrow-shaped makeup room, warming everyone getting ready for the next show.
 Laughter and talking mix as performers, put on their makeup.
 Here, in this busy space, 19-year-old Chao Chao sits on a stool.
 He smiles a little shyly, his big glasses perched on his small nose.

-Even though he performs every day in the park, and has a background as a performance artist, Chao Chao is still quite shy.
+Even though he performs every day in the park and has a background as a performance artist, Chao Chao is still quite shy.
 He seems even more uncomfortable when I point my camera at him.
-Maybe he has never talked to a foreigner before, there aren’t that many that visit this park after all.
+Maybe he has never talked to a foreigner before; there aren’t that many who visit this park after all.

 Chao Chao’s journey to the Kingdom of the Little People was, like most of his friends, born out of solitude.
 Coming from the frigid plains of Dongbei in North East China, a far cry from the sun-drenched hills of Kunming, he had always felt like an outsider.
 “Before coming here,” he confided in a hushed voice, “I thought I was the only one.”